kklein/kklein.github.io/content/posts/2025-01-02-lifestyle_creep.md

 ## No change

-To my surprise, the following this have not become more or less of a luxury, despite higher spending:
+To my surprise, the following have not become more or less of a luxury, despite higher spending:
 * ANC headphones
 * Keyboard